 All laws are created for a reason, and intellectual property laws are some of the more intriguing laws indeed.
 For those that might not be familiar with the term, intellectual property refers to property that has been created by someone, such as an idea or information.
 The most common examples include, ideas for movies, books, unique sports logos and brand names.

-Intellectual property law can be more easily broken down into a few categories such as patents, copyrights and trademarks.
+Intellectual property law can be more easily broken down into a few categories such as patents, copyrights, trademarks and trade secrets.
 These categories all fall under ideas and information that has been thought or created by an individual.
 Furthermore attorneys that practice intellectual property law also work with trademarks law and copyrights law.

 - First up is patent law.
 Patent law is set forth to protect anyone that might have invented or discovered anything “new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof.”* Most often, we hear about a new and innovative drug that might have been patented.
 A patent might be the toughest to obtain, for several reasons.
 Typically, patents are reserved for any invention that is “novel, useful, and nonobvious.”* With so much information out there nowadays it can be difficult to come up with something that no one else has thought of yet.
 The product must be uniquely created and clearly showcase the benefits it will provide, all the while undergoing a rigorous and grueling application process.

-- The other category includes: copyrights!
+- Next on the list: copyrights.
 Copyrights are a bit more self-explanatory and can include, but are not limited to, the copyrights to those of a book, a movie, a work of art or composing a musical piece.
 It’s hard work creating something that isn’t already out there, like coming up with the idea for the plot and the characters of a new series.
 If you think you might be on the verge of a new literary discovery, it might be smart to think about speaking with a copyrights law attorney and ensuring your work is protected.

-- The last category is trademarks.
+- Following this is trademarks.
 Trademark law can include, but is not limited to, sports logo branding.
 For example, Adidas and the “three stripes” that signify the brand name.
 For the most part any word, symbol, or name can be trademarked, of course also depending on the availability and uniqueness of the proposed mark.
 Trademark law also aims to protect customers from businesses distorting the image/name of goods or services provided by a brand.
-Trademark law is very important, and executed correctly, could be the beginning of a new enterprise.
+Trademark law is very important, and when executed correctly, could be the beginning of a new enterprise.